ssubedi09/Autonomous-Driving/README.md

 $$

 where $(x, y)$ is the 2D position, $\theta$ the heading, $v$ the commanded speed, and $\delta$ the steering angle.
 The autonomy stack is a standard sense → localize → plan → control loop.

 ---

+## Sampling-Based Motion Planning

+**Goal:** Build a probabilistic roadmap (PRM-style graph) over free space, search it efficiently with Lazy A\*, and shortcut the resulting path — then connect the whole stack (localization → planning → control) into one closed loop.

+### Roadmap Construction

+**Halton sequence sampling.** A deterministic, low-discrepancy quasi-random sequence used instead of uniform random sampling for better coverage with fewer samples.

+**Collision checking.** For each sampled state, validity requires the state to lie within the problem extents and its $(x,y)$ position to fall in the permissible (free) region of the map.
+Edges between nearby vertices (within a connection radius $r$) are similarly checked by discretizing the edge and validating every intermediate state.

+### Graph Search: A\*, Lazy A\*, and Shortcutting

+**A\*** expands nodes in order of $f(n) = g(n) + h(n)$, where $g(n)$ is the cost-to-come (accumulated edge length) and $h(n)$ is an admissible heuristic estimate of cost-to-go (Experimented with Euclidean distance and Dubins-length bound).

+**Lazy A\*.** Edge collision-checking dominates roadmap construction cost.
+Lazy A\* defers this check: edges are optimistically assumed valid during search and are only actually collision-checked when a node is *expanded*.

+**Shortcutting.** A\* returns the shortest path *on the graph*, not necessarily the shortest path in continuous space (since only sampled vertices are connectable).
+The shortcut post-processor repeatedly picks two random indices along the path, and if a direct, collision-free edge between them is both feasible and shorter than the existing sub-path, replaces the sub-path with that direct edge.

+---